denten-books/plain-text/4-screen.md

-In his influential essay on the political quality of technological artifacts, Langdon Winner famously argued that in modern times "people are often willing to make drastic changes in the way they live to accord with technological innovation" where they would at the same time, "resist similar kinds of changes justified on political grounds" [@winner_artifacts_1980, 135].
+In his influential essay on the political quality of technological artifacts, Langdon Winner famously argued that in modern times "people are often willing to make drastic changes in the way they live to accord with technological innovation" where they would at the same time "resist similar kinds of changes justified on political grounds" [@winner_artifacts_1980, 135].
 The insight is yet to filter into the life of literature.
 Readers, writers, and critics who would be pained to support legislation in favor of literary